Gori Temple, Nagarparkar

 The Gori Temple (a.k.a.
-Gori jo Mandar or Temple of Gori) is a Jain temple in Nagarparkar.
+Gori jo Mandar or Temple of Gori) is a Śvetāmbara Jain temple in Nagarparkar.
 It's located 14 miles northwest of the Viravah Temple.
 It was built in 1375-1376 CE.
 The temple was exclusively allocated to the 23rd Jain Tirthankar Lord Parshwanath.
 This temple along with Jain temples of Nagarparkar were inscribed on the tentative list for UNESCO World Heritage status in 2016 as the Nagarparkar Cultural Landscape.